 NEAL CONAN, HOST:

 Last Thursday, we talked about what happens when shoplifters get caught.
-John in Marysville, Ohio, wrote: I operate a court-ordered shoplifting program every Saturday in Columbus.
-I'm amazed at the callers.
+John in Marysville, Ohio, wrote: I operate a court-ordered shoplifting program every Saturday, in Columbus.
+I am amazed at the callers.
 They vary in the reason why they shoplift.
-But most verbalize intense emotions, such as depression, anxiety, drugs and excitement.
+But most verbalize intense emotions such as depression, anxiety, drugs and excitement.
 Some break my heart.
-Others are cited wrongfully due to an energetic loss prevention officer at the stores.
-Shoplifting is not just as perception of stealing and often is deeper than its ideology.
+Others are cited wrongfully due to an energetic loss-prevention officer at the stores.
+Shoplifting is not just as - perception of stealing and often, is deeper than its ideology.

-Sara in St. Louis wrote to say: I got busted shoplifting a music CD as a teen and got off with a little consequence.
+Sara in St. Louis, wrote to say: I got busted shoplifting a music CD as a teen, and got off with little consequence.
 Later in college, I was using straight razor blades to slice sensors that were stuck on CD covers so they wouldn't activate the alarm.
-As I walked out the door of Circuit City, I absentmindedly dropped the razor in my purse and was digging around it at one day only to almost slice my finger off.
-At that point, the light bulb clicked and I have not stolen since.
+As I walked out the door of Circuit City, I absentmindedly dropped the razor in my purse; and was digging around in it one day, only to almost slice my finger off.
+At that point, the light bulb clicked, and I have not stolen since.

 If you have a correction, comment or question for us, the best way to reach us is by email.
 The address: email@example.com.
-Please, let us know where you're writing from and give us some help on how to pronounce your name.
+Please, let us know where you're writing from, and give us some help on how to pronounce your name.
 And if you're on Twitter, you can follow us there, @totn.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.